ktsabit/k-os/README.md

 ## Contributing

-Contributions to kOS are welcome!
-If you would like to contribute, please follow the guidelines outlined in the CONTRIBUTING.md file.
+Contributions is currently non available in the form of code.
+But input and suggestions are very appreciated!

 ## License